Are you wondering what strategies your competitors are using to grow their organic traffic?

 Another way you can conduct SEO competitor analysis is by using an SEO tool like Semrush.

-It’s one of the most popular SEO checker and website analyzer tools in the market and is used by professional SEO experts, bloggers, marketers, online store owners, and businesses of all sizes.
+It’s one of the most popular SEO checker and website analyzer tools on the market and is used by SEO experts, bloggers, marketers, online store owners, and businesses of all sizes.

-Semrush offers a powerful competitor analysis tool that helps you uncover keywords they’re using, their backlinks, top content, and much more.
+Semrush offers a powerful competitor analysis tool that helps you uncover keywords they are using, their backlinks, top content, and much more.